PrefectHQ/prefect/docs/integrations/prefect-azure/aci_worker.md

 ### Subscription ID and Resource Group Name

-Both the subscription ID and resource group name can be found in in the `RG_SCOPE` environment variable created earlier in the guide, viewed by running `echo $RG_SCOPE`:
+Both the subscription ID and resource group name can be found in in the `RG_SCOPE` environment variable created earlier in the guide.
+View their values by running `echo $RG_SCOPE`:

 ```
 /subscriptions/<subscription-id>/resourceGroups/<resource-group-name>